 August: Lombok or Java

 While most of us will have spent time in Bali, many of us are yet to discover its more laid-back neighbour, Lombok.
-Uncover the island’s amazing surf ops, relatively unspoilt beaches, and head in-land if you are feeling fit enough to explore the Mount Rinjani area which is chock full with weird and wonderful wildlife, fabulous waterfalls and hiking trails galore.
+Uncover the island’s amazing surf opps, relatively unspoilt beaches, and head in-land if you are feeling fit enough to explore the Mount Rinjani area which is chock full with weird and wonderful wildlife, fabulous waterfalls and hiking trails galore.

 If you’ve ticked Siem Reap off your list and are looking for more ancient history type destinations then we say head to Java!
 It’s not all about coffee (although that is awesome!): This place is teeming with stunning relics of bygone days including the enormous Buddhist monument of Borobudur.
+We went, we saw, we conquered and we’ll definitely be back.

 September: China or Bintan